Building a Rural Goat Farm That Helps Increase Production

 Frans added three new sheds to the four already on site at the farm he has owned for just over a year.
 The sheds are all 25m wide but of varying lengths: 106m, 102m and 60m.

 His old sheds are a mixture of wooden frame with steel roof and steel frame with canvas roof.

 He said the difference between the old sheds and the new sheds is “like night and day” when it comes to milk production and comfort.

 Frans’ expansion of his operation to 3000 goats comes as demand for goat milk increases dramatically due to its use in infant formula for children who are intolerant of dairy products.

-Daniel said the design of the barns is customised for each farm depending on where they can be sited, how much space there is, and the access to and availability of existing infrastructure.
+Peter said the design of the barns is customised for each farm depending on where they can be sited, how much space there is, and the access to and availability of existing infrastructure.
 There also has to be the right balance between feeding and bedding areas to maximise production.

 “Dairy goats need an even temperature to maintain optimum production.
 Big fluctuations can cause disease like pneumonia.
 If they get too hot they put all their energy into keeping cool and its milk production drops like a stone,” he said.
 “They are also very susceptible to disease outside and generally perform poorly outside whereas in a barn they are comfortable and healthy and their feed can be controlled.

 “In broad terms, a well-designed barn will double their milk production.”